VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Experiments, Results, and Analysis

+We perform pre-training for $20$ epochs with $256$ batch-size on $64$ V$100$ GPUs.
+Following \citet{zbontar2021barlow}, we use the LARS optimizer \citep{you2017large} with a learning rate of $0.2$ for the weights and $0.0048$ for the biases and batch normalization parameters.
+We use a learning rate warm-up period of $2$ epochs, after which we reduce the learning rate by a factor of $1000$ using a cosine decay schedule \citep{loshchilov2016sgdr}.
+We use $1$e$-6$ weight decay, excluding the biases and batch normalization parameters.
+We conduct a grid search for the GOT loss hyperparameter ($w_\mathrm{GOT}$), and we empirically found the best value to be $100$.
+Appendix \ref{sec:hyperparameter_values} explains other necessary pre-training and downstream hyper-parameters details.

-\subsection{results on Vision-only tasks}
+\subsection{Results on Vision-only tasks}

 We first experiment on three uni-modal tasks - classification, object detection, and instance segmentation.
 For a direct comparison with existing ResNet$50$ and Swin-T baselines, we re-train identical encoders with \model\ pipeline.
-Furthermore, since the uni-modal tasks do not utilize cross-attention parameters, we perform an ablation by dropping the CMAF module from \model.
+Furthermore, since the uni-modal tasks do not utilize cross-attention parameters, we perform an ablation by dropping the MLM and ITM objectives from \model.

-\textbf{Image Classification:} Table \ref{tab:imagenet} presents the linear probing results of uni-label classification on ImageNet, and multi-label classification on VOC$07$ and COCO.
-For ImageNet, we adopt all COCO baselines from \cite{yuan2021multimodal}.
-Even without the CMAF module, \model\ achieves better performance than all baselines across three datasets with ResNet$50$ backbone.
+\textbf{Image Classification:} Table \ref{tab:imagenet} presents the linear probing results of uni-label classification on ImageNet and multi-label classification on VOC$07$ and COCO.
+For all uni-modal tasks, we report results with COCO pre-training for a fair comparison with existing baselines.
+For ImageNet, we adopt all COCO baselines from \citet{yuan2021multimodal}.
+Even without the MLM and ITM objectives, \model\ achieves better performance than all baselines across three datasets with ResNet$50$ backbone.
 The Swin backbones and cross-attention module further improve the performance.
 For VOC$07$, we report the results for both SVM and MLP-based linear classifiers. \model\ with ResNet$50$ backbone achieves state-of-the-art results on VOC$07$ SVM evaluation, beating the nearest baseline, SwAV, by $0.7$ mAP score.
 These results indicate the ability of \model\ to learn effective image-level visual features.

 \textbf{Object Detection \& Instance Segmentation:} Next, we perform two uni-modal region-level tasks - object detection on VOC$07+12$ and COCO$2017$, and instance segmentation on COCO$2017$.
-As shown in Table \ref{tab:voc_coco_detection_segmentation}, \model\ yields the state-of-the-art performance in both tasks across majority metrics.
-Worth noting, \model, pre-trained with $123$k \textit{image-caption} pairs achieves better performance than baselines pre-trained with $1.3$M images of ImageNet, proving the efficacy of VLP with fine-grained patch-token alignment over vision-only pre-training.
+As shown in Table \ref{tab:voc_coco_detection_segmentation}, \model\ yields the state-of-the-art performance in both tasks across the majority of metrics.
+The fine-grained region-level understanding helps \model\ to perform well on detection and segmentation tasks.